-Even in a unpredictable 2022 stock market, we picked the best performing stock in the Dow over the final quarter of the year.
+Even in a unpredictable 2022 stock market, we picked the best-performing stock in the Dow over the final quarter of the year.

 Let me repeat that.
-The #1 performing stock that shot up 53% between October 1 to January 5th is in our Trade of the Day Plus portfolio.
+The #1 stock between October 1 and January 5, which shot up 53%, is in our Trade of the Day Plus portfolio.
 We recommended it to our readers 2 weeks before the start of the 4th quarter...

-AND I believe it’s poised to run higher.
+AND I believe it’s poised to run even higher.

-Impactful results like these are what motivates me to keep sharing these Trade of the Day Plus recommendations for basically, peanuts.
+Impactful results like these are what motivates me to keep sharing these Trade of the Day Plus recommendations for basically peanuts.

 Frankly, the success of our readers is what drives me.

-It’s my mission to help Mainstreet succeed.
+It’s my mission to help Main Street succeed.

 And that’s exactly what I want for you in 2023 and beyond.

-So as a member of Trade Of The Day Plus you’re going to get two things:
+So as a member of Trade of the Day Plus, you’re going to get two things: